Industry News

 Today, projects often involve several channels: social media, digital campaigns, video content.

-The creative brief helps maintain overall consistency.
+The creative brief helps to maintain overall consistency.

 Optimising creative brief management with the right tools